 Why are policies important?

-They provide clear guidelines for employees and stakeholders, define roles and responsibilities
+They provide clear guidelines for employees and stakeholders, and define roles and responsibilities

 They ensure consistency in processes and decision-making, helping to mitigate risks and safeguard your organization